woutkolkman/fivepebblespong/README.md

 1. Buy DOOM 1993 on Steam: https://store.steampowered.com/app/2280/DOOM_1993/
 2. Download the latest DOOM Retro version: https://github.com/bradharding/doomretro/releases
 3. Extract the DOOM Retro .zip to "C:\Program Files\doomretro"
 4. Open the "doomretro.cfg" file and set "vid_fullscreen" off
+5. Run it once to check if everything works as expected, select the DOOM.WAD file from DOOM 1993 at startup.

 ====